 It is important to have one person wholly dedicated to the product as the product owner.
 He should be an able communicator and understand what is required of the product.
 Also nominate the scrum master, who will mentor the team.
 Everyone on the project development team should be involved in the sprint planning process.

-2. Product Backlog
+3. Product Backlog

 During the meeting

-1. Determine the goal
+1. Determine the Goal

-The goal is collaboratively determined from the highest priority items on the product backlog.
-Looking at previous sprints can help derive a better time estimate.
+Define story points for each requirement based on the time and effort required.
+This can be used to determine the target velocity.
+Looking at the velocity from previous sprints can help derive a better time estimate.
+A brief description of each requirement along with a measure of success can further help in picking requirements from the product backlog.
 A few items can be designated as stretch tasks that can be taken up if the team finishes early.

-3. Commit to the sprint backlog
+4. Commit to the Sprint Backlog

+At this stage, the scope of the sprint is fixed.
+Each team member essentially pledges to each other that they will work towards achieving the sprint goal.
 Compare the total of all the task estimates with the number of hours available (the sprint budget).
 Remove low priority items, if the estimate exceeds the sprint budget.
 This yields the sprint backlog.

 Mistakes to avoid in a sprint planning meeting